pnnv/notes/Networking/Wireshark.md

 - **Protocol Errors**: This continuation of the 4th layer shows specific segments from the TCP that needs to be reassembled
 - **Application Protocol (Layer 5)**: This will show us the details specific to the protocol used, such as `HTTP` ,`FTP`, and `SMB`.
 From the application layer of the OSI model.
 - **Application Data**: This extension of the 5th layer can show application-specific data.

+---

-- **Packet Numbers**Wireshark calculates the number of investigated packets and assigns a unique number for each packet.
+- **Packet Numbers**: Wireshark calculates the number of investigated packets and assigns a unique number for each packet.
 This helps the analysis process for big captures and makes it easy to go back to a specific point of an event.
+- **Go to Packet**: Packet numbers do not only help to count the total number of packets or make it easier to find/investigate specific packets.
+This feature not only navigates between packets up and down; it also provides in-frame packet tracking and finds the next packet in the particular part of the conversation.
+You can use the "Go" menu in the toolbar to view specific packets.
+- **Find the Packets**: Apart from the packet number, wireshark can also find the packets by content.
+We can use the "Edit -> Find Packet" menu to make search inside the packets for a particular event of interest.
+  There are two crucial points in finding packets:
+  - The first is knowing the input type.
+This functionally accepts four types of inputs (Display Filter, Hex, String and Regex).
+Searches are case insensitive, but we have an option to change that.
+  - The second point is choosing the search field.
+We can conduct searches in three panes (packet list, packet details, and packet bytes), and it is imp